GAPS Diet Chicken Soup – Intro Stages

 Chicken Soup Recipe From Scratch Ingredients

 In addition to the cuts of chicken used, the secret to yummy chicken soup is plenty of good seasoning and a variety of vegetables and herbs.
-Include any non-fibrous vegetables if you are on stage 1 of intro.
+Include any non-fibrous vegetables if you are on stage 1 of the GAPS intro protocol.
 You can also strain out vegetables and herbs that are not on stage 1.
 The soup will include the flavor, but the harder to digest veggies can be removed.
 Our favorite seasonings and veggies include carrots, celery, onion, garlic, parsley, high mineral sea salt, and pepper.
 Sometimes we add a pinch of basil and oregano and this is a nice variation.

 You will need a few tools, such as a 5 gallon stock pot and non-toxic storage containers if you do not already have them in your kitchen.
 Check out this post for my full list of helpful tools.